The Valhalla Trail extends from the southwestern Utah town of Toothless to

 crosses the creek.

-Keep your mouth firmly closed, as the creek waters tend to be
+Keep your mouth firmly closed, as the waters of Giardia

 In some areas, the trail is rugged and